bluelikeme/TinyGarbled/README.md

 ### Requirements
 1. g++, for Ubuntu run:

-	sudo apt-get install g++
+	$ sudo apt-get install g++

 2. OpenSSL, for Ubuntu run:

-	sudo apt-get install libssl-dev
+	$ sudo apt-get install libssl-dev

-3. Compile Miracl in OTExtention/util/Miracl either using "bash linux" or "bash linux64" (see `util/Miracl/first.txt` for more information).
+3. Compile Miracl in OTExtention/util/Miracl either using `bash linux` or `bash linux64` (see `util/Miracl/first.txt` for more information).

-4. Compile OTExtension by executing make in OTExtention/ directory.
+4. Compile OTExtension by executing `make` in `OTExtention/` directory.

-5. Compile TinyGarble by executing make in the main directory.
+5. Compile TinyGarble by executing `make` in the main directory.

 ###Test
 	$ debug/Alice.out readNetlist/netlists/test.scd 1515&